In this Article

 - Bangladesh, with a red sun on a green flag

-- Ecuador, where the sun is incorporated into a coat of arms
+- Ecuador, with a sun featured in a coat of arms

 - Japan, with a red sun on a white flag

-- Kazakhstan, where the yellow sun is incorporated into a turquoise flag
+- Kazakhstan, where the yellow sun appears on a turquoise flag

 - Kiribati, with a sun rising over gently rolling ocean waves